• Skip to main content

 If you don’t have char siu, you could substitute your favorite protein such as chicken or prawns (shrimp).

 You will need to cook your chicken or prawns before adding it to the fried rice.
-I recommend cutting them into smaller pieces and seasoning with salt and pepper.

 Storage